Emergency Fund Calculator

 Should I build an emergency fund or pay off debt first?

 Start by building a small starter emergency fund of $1,000-$2,000 first, then focus on paying off high-interest debt (credit cards, payday loans).
-Once high-interest debt is eliminated, build your full 3-6 month emergency fund before tackling lower-interest debt like student loans or mortgages.
-This balanced approach protects you from needing to use credit cards in emergencies while also reducing expensive debt interest.
+Once high-interest debt is eliminated, build your full 3-6 month emergency fund.

 How long will it take to build my emergency fund?

 The time depends on your monthly savings amount and target goal.
 If you need $15,000 and can save $500/month, it will take 30 months.
-To speed up the process: automate savings transfers, use windfalls (tax refunds, bonuses) to boost your fund, reduce non-essential spending temporarily, or increase income through side jobs.
-Start with small milestones like $1,000, then one month of expenses, to maintain motivation.
+To speed up the process: automate savings transfers, use windfalls (tax refunds, bonuses) to boost your fund.

 What qualifies as an emergency for using these funds?

-True emergencies include unexpected job loss, medical emergencies not covered by insurance, essential home repairs (roof leak, broken furnace), necessary car repairs for commuting to work, and emergency family travel (serious illness, funeral).
-NOT emergencies: vacations, shopping sales, planned purchases, holidays, or routine expenses you should have budgeted for.
-If you use emergency funds, replenish them as your top financial priority.
+True emergencies include unexpected job loss, medical emergencies not covered by insurance, essential home repairs (roof leak, broken furnace), necessary car repairs for commuting to work, and emergency family travel.
+NOT emergencies: vacations, shopping, or planned purchases.

 Should self-employed people save more in their emergency fund?